enkidevs/curriculum/spreadsheets/intermediate/add-ons/useful-add-ons-ii.md

 You can view the average and the histogram of scores and more.

-For more information on `Flubaroo` visit the `G Suite Marketplace` or check the links in the "Learn More" section.
+For more information on `Flubaroo` visit the `G Suite Marketplace` or check the links in the "Learn more" section.